 The recent popularity of coconut oil may make you wonder, “What is coconut oil good for in the care of chickens?”
 This topic is still controversial in human health and appears to be less studied in domestic fowl.

-Coconut oil enthusiasts claim antimicrobial and antioxidant properties, that may also bestow anti-inflammatory and healing effects.
+Enthusiasts claim antimicrobial and antioxidant properties, that may also bestow anti-inflammatory and healing effects.
 On the other hand, coconut oil is high in saturated fats and low in polyunsaturated fatty acids (PUFAs), which runs contrary to human diet recommendations.
 Research into cardiovascular health in humans indicates that coconut oil raises cholesterol of types considered both healthy (HDL: high-density lipoprotein) and a health risk (LDL: low-density lipoprotein).
-Moreover, it raised both types of cholesterol more than plant oils high in unsaturated fats but not as much as butter.
+Moreover, it raised both types of cholesterol more than plant oils high in unsaturated fats, but not as much as butter.

 However, the main saturated fats in coconut oil are medium-chain fatty acids (MCFAs), which some believe to have health-giving properties.
 Coconut oil averages 82.5% saturated fatty acids by weight.
-Two MCFAs, lauric acid and caprylic acid, comprise on average 42% and 7% by weight respectively.
-These two MCFAs are being studied for their beneficial properties, but research is not yet conclusive.
+Three MCFAs, lauric acid, caprylic acid, and capric acid, comprise on average 42%, 7%, and 5% by weight respectively.
+These MCFAs are being studied for their beneficial properties, but research is not yet conclusive.
 So, do these health risks and potential benefits apply to poultry?

 Is Coconut Oil Safe for Chickens?